nateKlaux/Naviga.Docs/Solicitor Concierge/Configure_Subscription_Purchases.md

 ## Complimentary Subscription Purchase

-A complimentary Subscription Purchase does not require the subscriber to provide payment information or a payment.
+A complimentary Subscription Purchase does not require the subscriber to provide payment information or payment.
 Instead, the payment method is marked as either `Paid Comp` or `UnPaid Comp` and has no rate code.

 ### Goal